JestMeow/Bliding-Staf/README.md

               - When used, Pointy will move the selected volume by 1 block to the direction the player is facing.
            2. teleport
               - When used, Pointy will teleport the player to the block they are facing.
+      3. flySpeed
+         - Types:
+           - Any whole number.
+If flySpeed is equal or less then 1, flySpeed will be default.

 ### Simple Commands